Grand National Beginner's Guide

 The two main types of bet are win-only and each-way.
 For win-only, your horse needs to win the race outright.

-An each-way bet is effectively two bets – one for your horse to win and one for it to be placed (1st, 2nd, 3rd or 4th).
+An each-way bet is effectively two bets – one for your horse to win and one for it to be placed (usually 1st, 2nd, 3rd or 4th though usually many bookmakers will pay out for 5th in the Grand National).
 So a £5 each-way bet will cost £10.

 How much is bet on the Grand National?